 Biomass energy plays an important renewable energy source with the highest versatility and can be made available in solid, liquid and gaseous.
 Biomass energy source is one of the most available opportunities for forest and agricultural development, increase rural infrastructure and additional jobs while no other energy source is available.
-It is used for large scale in heating appliance and electricity, an industrial application such as black liquor recovery boiler, hogfuel boilers and in agricultural appliances such as electricity and steam generation in sugar cane industry.
+It is used for large scale in heating appliance and electricity, an industrial application such as black liquor recovery boiler, hog-fuel boilers and in agronomic appliances, like as steam and electricity generation in sugar cane industry.
 Extracting methods used for the improvement of future efficiency with the increment of removal of risk.